pouyyan/ML_Course_2024/Mini Project 3/READme.md

 ### Part 5: Custom Polynomial SVM Implementation from Scratch
 Objective: Implement a custom Polynomial SVM using numpy, including polynomial kernel computation, model training with SMO optimization, and visualization of decision boundaries.
 Libraries: Python, numpy, matplotlib, scikit-learn.
+### Part 6: SMOTE method and Autoencoder
+The code defines and trains a two-part model for noise reduction and classification
 ### Results and Visualizations
 Each part provides visualizations and evaluation metrics such as accuracy, F1-score, and confusion matrices.
 Animated GIFs (SVM_Decision_Boundary.gif, SVM_Scratch_decision_boundaries.gif) demonstrate dynamic changes in decision boundaries across different models and polynomial degrees.